This mid-90s t-shirt puzzled me at first. It looked like a biker gang shirt, but what was the Big Red Machine? A biker gang? I’d never heard of it.

 The Angels will not sell you a t-shirt with the actual words “Hells Angels” on it, or the club’s death’s head logo.
 Nor do they approve of anyone else selling such clothing.
 Because by club bylaws, only initiated members of the Angels can wear clothing bearing the club name and the club’s death’s head.

-While this is by no means civil law, the Hells Angels’ well-documented reputation gives pause to many.
+While this is by no means civil law, the Hells Angels’ well-documented reputation has given pause to many.
 It is difficult to find any shirt like that on the open market.
 And if you do, you should think twice about buying it.
-Perhaps three times.

 Ray “Spawn Till You Die” Troll, the noted Alaskan fish artist and t-shirt publisher, at one time designed and printed a t-shirt with the legend “Hell’s Anglers” and a drawing of an angry leather-clad gentleman riding a Harley while casting with a fishing rod.